Luscious Body Butters are Rich, Creamy and Luxurious.

 The lavender essential oil used in these 4 luscious body butters are from floral stems grown and harvested on Mesa Lavender Farms in Grand Junction Colorado.
 We use the essential oil of the Lavandin ‘Grosso’.
 This cultivar is the most fragrant of all lavenders, comprising ~70% of the world’s products of lavender essential oils.

-Lavandins are hybrids and referred to as Lavandula hybrida in Europe.
+Lavandins are hybrids referred to as Lavandula hybrida in Europe.
 In the US we typically refer to the hybrids as Lavandula x intermedia.

 ‘Grosso’ is a cross between a Lavandula angustifolia, and Lavandula latifolia.
 It is a larger version of either parent producing essential oils with more camphor than L. angustifolia.
 ‘Grosso’ was discovered in 1972 in the Vaucluse district in the Australian state of New South Wales by Mr. Pierre Grosso, a local farmer who had been growing lavandins since 1931.

-When a lavender grower refers to the buds of the lavender plant, they are referring to the vase-like structure.
 A bud, in botanical speak is a structure from which other structures emerge such as a flower, stems or leaves.
 So, technically, the lavender ‘bud’ is not a true bud.

-Lavender, Lavender Vanilla, Coconut Lavender Verbena, and Patchouli Body Butters are available in 2, 4 and 8 ounce tubs.
+Lavender, Lavender Vanilla, and Coconut Lavender Verbena, and Patchouli Body Butters are available in 2, 4 and 8 ounce tubs.